Title: Shadow of a Doubt

 That is a typical Hitchcockian premise, the fuse is ignited, let’s all wait for the explosion with bated breath.
 But what jars this is the unfortunately outdated persona of our heroine (it is made in 1943, time changes, so is the ethos), young Charlie is an innocuous gal, safely protected from the adult seediness penetrating the society by provinciality and her “average” upbringing, which indeed ricochet to dampen her spirit.
 During her rude awakening, Charlie is never proactive to be gauged as smart, or intrepid enough to match her rival, the only reason she can narrowly survive all the deathtraps is just because she cannot die, she is the protagonist, a symbol of innocence and purity, which prompts Hitchcock to really jump the shark in the rash ending to dispatch the villain.
 Throughout the whole process, Charlie hardly does anything effectively admirable, hobbled by her own sentimentality, she has the key evidence in her hand, but it never occurs to her that a sensible act is to give it to the detective Jack Graham (Carey), who is unmistakably besotted with her, even when she is completely convinced that uncle Charlie is a wrongdoer at large.

 Nevertheless, viewers can tell, Hitchcock is more resolute in pinpointing uncle Charlie’s sociopathic reckoning, especially his misogynous rant during the dinner, which is plain execrable, what makes him a more deserving recipient of the fortune than those rich widows?
-It certainly hurts when no one dares to refute back, it is a missed opportunity for Charlie to speak volumes for herself, pitifully it is not in Hitchcock and co’s minds.
+It certainly hurts when no one dares to refute back, it is a missed opportunity for Charlie to speak volumes for herself, pitifully it is not in the minds of Hitchcock and co..
 Moreover, a big chunk of the information about uncle Charlie’s crime has been decidedly undisclosed, what is the deal with another suspect?
 And since the detectives have a picture of uncle Charlie, what happens to the assuming witness who could identify the perpetrator?
-These blank bullets leave the film a bit less compact as a top-tier Hitchcock production, albeit the sporadically scintillating lustre (magnificent chiaroscuro galore) manufactured by the technique department.
+These blank bullets leave the film a bit less compact as a top-tier Hitchcock production, albeit the sporadically scintillating luster (magnificent chiaroscuro galore) manufactured by the technique department.